tzinmein/pertpert/README.md

 - It's important to include `alt` text for the background image when applicable; an inline `<img>` with the `alt` text is used here.

 - The UI includes a simple "Feed Rupert" button that stores the last feeding time in your browser's `localStorage`; this is purely local and intended as a playful way to track a quick schedule.
-- Because Rupert is older and darker, we default the play/toy animations off — you can optionally enable them with the button if you like.
+- Because Rupert is older and the photo can be dark, we default the play/toy animations off — you can optionally enable them with the button if you like.
-- Since Rupert is black, the page includes a subtle overlay to ensure text is readable against his dark fur.
+- The page includes a subtle overlay to ensure text is readable against dark photos.
 If your photo has very low exposure, consider increasing overlay brightness or using a radial spotlight in CSS to highlight the subject.

 License & notes